 realization dependency.

-Role Name (only associations) Follows Lower Camel Case (LCC) style with an underscore “_” prefix and identifies the role that the object plays at this end (Member End) of the association.Only navigable Member Ends have role names and follow the definitions made for attributes in clause 5.3.
+Role Name (only associations) Follows Lower Camel Case (LCC) style with an underscore “_” prefix and identifies the role that the object plays at this end (Member End) of the association.

 Role Type (only association) The type of the role is fixed to the class attached to the association end.
 Therefore, it is important to define the type as “passed by reference” or “passed by value”.
 Pointer and shared aggregation associations are per default passed by reference (i.e., contain only the reference (name, identifier, address) to the referred instance(s) when being transferred across the interface).
 The composite aggregation and «ExtendedComposite» associations are always passed by value (i.e., contain the complete information of the instance(s) when being transferred across the interface).